ragnoria/server/README.md

 ### Events:

-We divide events into 'internal events' and 'websocket events'.
+Events in application are divided into 'internal events' and 'websocket events'.
 Internal events can not be triggered through websocket message.
 - Internal events are located in `/app/Events/Internal`.
 - Websocket events are located in `/app/Events/Websockets`.
 - WebSocket event classes must be added to list of supported websocket events in `/config/ragnoria.php` under `events` key.

-### Listeners
+### Listeners:

 - Internal listeners are located in `/app/Listeners/Internal`.
 - Websocket listeners are located in `/app/Listeners/Websockets`.